Quantweb3-com/NexusTrader/README.md

 ## What Is NexusTrader?

-NexusTrader is not just an exchange connector or a strategy shell.

-It is an **execution reliability layer** for live trading systems, built to help your strategy stay correct under delayed ACKs, reconnects, retries, and exchange-side uncertainty.
+NexusTrader is an **execution reliability layer** for live trading systems.

+It is designed to help a strategy remain correct under delayed ACKs, reconnects, retries, and exchange-side uncertainty.

+For AI-native workflows, the [NexusTrader MCP](https://github.com/Quantweb3-com/NexusTrader-mcp) layer can expose trading capabilities through the Model Context Protocol, making it easier to integrate with tools such as Codex, Claude Code, Cursor, and OpenClaw.

 ## What Actually Matters